Mr. Vampire 1992: Plot

 The film is based on the concept of the souls of aborted fetuses who reside in statues awaiting reincarnation.
-One of these is a particularly nasty soul who possesses a nanny who in turn sets to work to find the suitable host pregnant lady which turns out to be Priest Kau's childhood sweetheart, Mai Kei-lin.
+One of these is a particularly nasty soul who possesses a nanny.
+She in turn sets to work to find the suitable host pregnant lady, which turns out to be Priest Kau's childhood sweetheart, Mai Kei-lin.

 The other storyline involves a General (who is married to the aforementioned Mai) who was infected by the vampire virus from his dead father and seeks Kau's help in healing him.
 This involves grinding the fangs of his vampiric father to make the antidote.
 After failing in the task, Kau's disciples are sent to hunt out a group of vampires to obtain their fangs.

 Both storylines converge at the finale with the demon child taking full possession of Mei and the group of vampires seeking revenge in a final all-out battle at the General's residence.